 Affordable Housing Trust

 The Manchester-by-the-Sea Affordable Housing Trust was established by Town Meeting vote in 2016 with the mission to increase diversity of housing options to meet the needs of Manchester’s low and moderate income households.
 The Trust is comprised of a seven-member board of resident volunteers with experience and expertise in housing policy, finance, development, programs, and advocacy.
 The Town Planner, through funding from the Community Preservation Act, provides staff support to the Trust.
+THE MAHT IS A 501(C)(3) AND WELCOMES AND ENCOURAGES CONTRIBUTIONS TO FURTHER ITS MISSION.

 The AHT will support affordable housing choice, diversity and opportunity in Manchester-by-the Sea; its actions will benefit those who cannot afford to rent or own a home in town, including seniors and local workers who provide valuable services to the town and are the backbone of the local economy.